Efficient Many-To-Many Matching of Points with Demands in One Dimension: Our algorithms

-By Claim \ref{lemma_main1}, we determine that $b_i$ should be matched to which of the points $a''_u$ for $u \in R$ (Lines 8--11).
-Note that if we match $a''_u$ to $b_i$, we must check that whether the OMMD still includes the pair $(M(a''_u, u),a''_u)$ or not, i.e. it is possible that after matching $a''_u$ to $b_i$, the pair $(M(a''_u, u),a''_u)$ is removed form the OMMD.
+Thus, by Claim \ref{lemma_main1}, we determine that $b_i$ should be matched to which of the points $a''_u$ for $u \in R$.
+Note that if we match $a''_u$ to $b_i$, we must check that whether the OMMD still includes the pair $(M(a''_u, u),a''_u)$ or not, i.e. it is possible that after matching $a''_u$ to $b_i$, the pair $(M(a''_u, u),a''_u)$ is removed from the OMMD.